Top 10 UK Industries That Can Benefit from Big Data

 Manufacturing firms can analyse customer buying behaviours and interests to predict which products are more likely to sell.
 This can prevent production overruns, a serious issue that restricts cash flow (since the cash is tied up in inventory), because the folks in product design will now have better guidance when they develop a product.

 Telecommunications devices themselves, including phones, collect and generate volumes of data on a daily basis, so they offer many applications for big data.
 One application is leveraging geographical location data to provide services like geo-advertising and traffic monitoring.
-The same data can also be combined with cellular tower information to activate mechanisms that prevent network congestion and improve quality of service.
+The same data can also be combined with cellular tower information to activate mechanisms that prevent network congestion and improve the quality of service.

 A positive in-store experience can greatly influence customer loyalty, and big data can contribute significantly to the creation of that experience.
-In-store tracking technologies - usually a combination of wifi routers, cameras, passive networks and mobile apps, now reinforced by wearables and other Internet of Things, can help retailers understand in-store customer journeys and measure the success of their merchandising strategies, to ultimately deliver a pleasurable in-store experience.
+In-store tracking technologies - usually a combination of wifi routers, cameras, passive networks, and mobile apps, now reinforced by wearables and other Internet of Things, can help retailers understand in-store customer journeys and measure the success of their merchandising strategies, to ultimately deliver a pleasurable in-store experience.

 Losses due to unauthorised, fraudulent transactions through payment cards, remote banking and cheques totalled £731.8 million in 2017.
 Retail banks can mitigate the risk of fraudulent transactions by analysing data from a host of sources, including customer usage patterns, bank account information, geographical location and many others.
 The results can then be used for fraud detection.